gorbe2002/Pyg-Latin-Translator/README.md

 # Pyg-Latin-Translator
-Basic Translator to convert any word into "Pig Latin"
+Basic Translator to convert any word into Pig Latin